Monash-FIT3170/2025W1-HansRoslinger/Documentation/Maintenance Plan.md

 2. Infrastructure via Terraform
 3. Documentation

-Is maintained through the github repository `https://github.com/Monash-FIT3170/2025W1-HansRoslinger`.
+Are maintained through the github repository `https://github.com/Monash-FIT3170/2025W1-HansRoslinger`.
 This repository is owned by the [Monash FIT3170 Github Organisation](https://github.com/Monash-FIT3170), therefore the biggest risk to the integrity of our codebase is whether the maintainers of the repository retain it.
 Therefore the first steps in maintaining the system is to ensure with the owners of the organisation that the repository will remain following the completion of the unit.

 In the event that the repository will not be kept, a fork of the repository can be made with minimal loss in information.
 The only information not retained is